Cyclone Gabrielle: Civil society

+In early October, Radio New Zealand reported that local organiser Lauren Treagus had organised the donation of plants to flood-hit households and gardens in Hawke's Bay.

+Inquiries

 On 23 February, the Government ordered a ministerial inquiry into forestry companies' slash practices, which had exacerbated flood damage caused by Cyclone Gabrielle.
 The forestry industry's practice of stockpiling of discarded branches and "offcuts" had damaged buildings and land during the flooding.
 The inquiry will be led by former National Party cabinet minister Hekia Parata, former Hawke's Bay Regional Council chief executive Bill Bayfield, and forestry engineer Matthew McCloy.
 Several political and civil society leaders including National Party leader Luxon, the Forest Owners Association President Don Carson, Green Party co-leader Shaw and fellow Green MP Eugenie Sage, and Forestry Minister Stuart Nash supported calls for an inquiry into the forestry industry's practices and accountability for flood damage from forestry companies.

-On 27 February, the state of emergency for Bay of Plenty was lifted while others were renewed for another 7 days.
-A special Lotto draw will be held on March 18 with 50% of receipts going to cyclone relief.
-The 2023 New Zealand census scheduled for will not be postponed but field collectors will work for an extra 8 weeks in the cyclone affected areas in order to reach more people.
+Managed retreat

-Cyclone Gabrielle along with the 2023 North Island floods has renewed national discussion around managed retreat, the concept of moving people, assets and activities from dangerous locations.
+Cyclone Gabrielle along with the 2023 Auckland Anniversary Weekend floods has renewed national discussion around managed retreat, the concept of moving people, assets and activities from dangerous locations.
 A range of figures and groups including the "West Auckland is Flooding" advocacy group, Victoria University of Wellington public policy emeritus professor Dr Jonathan Boston, former cabinet minister Phil Twyford, and University of Waikato environmental planning lecturer Dr Christina Hanna have advocated that the New Zealand Government and local councils encourage and subsidise residents and businesses to evacuate from flood-prone areas in New Zealand including West Auckland, Westport, South Dunedin, Christchurch's Southshore suburb, Lower Hutt's Petone suburb, and parts of Whakatāne, Whanganui or Whangārei.
 In February 2023, Prime Minister Hipkins and Climate Change Minister James Shaw confirmed that the Government was incorporating managed retreat into its Climate Change Adaptation Bill and disaster response policies.